 To calculate the amount you would receive, take your highest earning quarter and divide the earnings by 26.
 This amount is your weekly benefit.
 Keep in mind there is a minimum and a maximum for unemployment.
 The minimum benefit is $32 per week, and the maximum is $275.

 When Will I Get My First Unemployment Check?

 If your claim is denied, you may file an appeal online but you must do so within 20 calendar days.
 You can also file an appeal via mail.
-It’s important to know that even though you’ve been turned down, you must keep filing your claims every other week.
+It’s important to know that even though you’ve been turned down, you must keep filing your unemployment claims every other week.
 If you win your appeals, you will only receive payment for the weeks you filed.

 What Is Expected of Me As I Receive Benefits and How Long Will I Receive Them?

 You will need to file every two weeks to remain eligible.
 During this time, you must look for, and be available for full-time employment.
 The state requires you to keep a log of your job hunting activities.
 The expectations are that you will contact at least 5 employers each week inquiring about job opportunities and applying as available.
 You must also complete an online skills assessment.
 The state requires you to accept “suitable” work as you find it.